rangertaha/messaging-patterns/README.rst

 Exchange
 ________

-The exchange receives messages from the producer and sends them to queues.
-The exchange makes the decision of how to handle the message.
-Its options are to append to a queue, append to many queues, or discard the message.
-The decision is based on the exchange types.
+The exchange receives messages from the producer and routes them to queues.
+It determines how to handle each message, with options to send it to a single queue, multiple queues, or discard it entirely.
+The routing decision depends on the type of exchange.

-This is an example of the **direct** type.
-With respect to clarity.
-I am representing the exchange as a class.
+This example uses the **direct** exchange type.
+For clarity, I am representing the exchange as a class.

 .. code-block:: python